alexandreLamarre/Golang-Ray-Tracing-Renderer/README.md

 - The parsefile flag accepts a filepath from the root directory and a filename to open and parse.
 - The name flag accepts a string that specificies the name of the file saved to `./pkg/examples/<string:name>.ppm`
+- An optional -r flag can be used to rotate the scene so that y represents depth and z represents height, by default it considers y to be height and z to be depth

 ### Implementation Details
 [Back To Top](#)